tg222eu/SysmonSuricataSplunk/README.md

 ```
 If a custom xml is used then I recommend SwiftOnSecurity configuration file as, it filters out unnecessary noise its consider a best practice and then can be further customized according to the enterprise needs.
 The config can be found here: https://github.com/SwiftOnSecurity/sysmon-config

 Install splunk forwarder on the machine with sysmon.
-Once installed there will be a configuration file which need to be edited in order to index the sysmon logs correctly once sent.
+You can also install "Splunk Add-on for microsoft sysmon" on your server for enhanced field mapping. (s Once the forwarder is installed on the sysmon machine there will be a configuration file which need to be edited in order to index the sysmon logs correctly once sent.